ocf/ocfweb/ocfweb/docs/docs/services/web/wordpress.md

 hosting|doc services/vhost]], you can move most of your website's functionality and content to the OCF's servers.
 Generally, the process is simple and sites migrated from WordPress.com hosting to the OCF function quite well, apart from possible minor differences in the appearance of themes.
+However, if you're looking to create your website from scratch, in most cases it will be much easier to just install WordPress on your OCF account and start editing it here, rather than creating it locally or on another provider like WordPress.com and transferring things over.

 If you have an old WordPress installation lying around -- if you are replacing an old student group website, for example -- you should archive it before